 I regret that I won’t be able to see the exhibition in person, but there’s a wealth of relevant content available on the gallery’s website, including photos, artist bios and statements, and commentaries.
 I haven’t fully delved in yet, but some of the artist names are new to me, and I look forward to jumping over to their websites to learn more.
 There’s also a series of free events that have been scheduled.
-The premiere of the virtual music performance yes! lord by Ashton T. Crawley and a symposium on the Azusa Street Revival have already passed (both are archived online for ongoing viewing), but here are some upcoming opportunities you can reserve a spot for:
+The premiere of the virtual music performance yes! lord by Ashton T. Crawley and a symposium on the Azusa Street Revival have already passed (both are archived online for on-demand viewing), but here are some upcoming opportunities you can reserve a spot for:

 - May 1: “Jazz and the Gospel” with Daniel E. Walker, Ashon T. Crawley, Dario Robleto, Norman Teague, Lava Thomas, and Folayemi (Fo) Wilson

 - May 15 (in-person): “Beauty Redeemed: The History and Celebration of African American Spirituals,” a lecture-performance by Ruth Naomi Floyd

 - May 22: “Process and Language” with Linnéa Gabriella Spransy Neuss, Kenturah Davis, Caroline Kent, and Christina McPhee